datalad/datalad-redcap/README.md

 This DataLad extension provides convenience commands for exporting data from REDCap into DataLad datasets.
 Information about the RedCAP project can be found at https://project-redcap.org/.

-The extension is in early development.
+The extension is a working prototype.

 ## Installation
 The extension has no official release yet, but you can install the *bleeding edge* version using pip, directly from GitHub.